-Requests for filming in the Library by film study students should be sent in an email to the library.
-Note that our On-Campus Location Request Form is temporarily unavailable.
+Requests for filming in the Library by current students and/or faculty of Capilano University should be sent in an email to the library.

 - Date and time of the proposed shoot

 - Location of the proposed shoot

 - Number of people involved